fknaopen/DCF77Transmitter/README.md

 ## General

 Simulates the [DCF77](https://en.wikipedia.org/wiki/DCF77) time code signal on a GPIO pin.
 It uses PWM with carrier frequency set to 25.833 kHz (third harmonic) as Tasmota limits the max PWM frequency to 50kHz (look for `PWM_MAX` in the source code).
+Also draws a digital clock on the dislplay if LVGL is supported.

 ## Installation
 Upload the Tasmota appication `DCF77Transmitter.tapp` to the file system and reboot.
 The application run in the background and the transmitted data is written in the logs: